Bulgarian Carrot vs Hungarian Wax: Pickle or Fire?

 Quick Comparison

-Bulgarian Carrot Pepper measures 5K–30K SHU while Hungarian Wax registers 5K–15K SHU.
-That makes Bulgarian Carrot Pepper 2x hotter.
+Bulgarian Carrot Pepper measures 5K–30K SHU while Hungarian Wax registers 2K–15K SHU.
+That makes Bulgarian Carrot Pepper about 2x hotter by upper SHU range.
 Bulgarian Carrot Pepper is known for its fruity, crisp, and steadily hot flavor (Capsicum annuum), while Hungarian Wax offers tangy and bright notes (C. annuum).

 Bulgarian Carrot Pepper